Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Problem formulation

 where the last line should be taken as the definition of the matrix $A$ and vector $b$.
 Finally, the minimum eigenvalue of the matrix $(A + A^T)/2$ plays an important role in our analysis and will be denoted as $\lambda_{A}$.

 There are a few possible settings of the problem: the samples $s, s'$ might be drawn from the MDP on-line (Markovian sampling) or independently (\textit{i.i.d.} sampling): the first state $s$ is drawn from $\mu_\pi$, then $s'$ is drawn as the next state under the policy $\pi$.
-Another possible setting for analysis is the ``finite sample set": first trajectory of length $N$ is drawn from an MDP following Markovian sampling and forms dataset $\mathcal{D} = \{(s_t, a_t, r_t, s_{t+1})\}_{t=1}^N$.
-Then TD(0) proceeds by drawing samples from this data set.
-Note that the definition of expectation $\E_{s,s'}$ and, consequently, matrix $A$ will be slightly different in two settings: in the on-line sampling cases probability of pair of states $s,s'$ is defined by stationary distribution $\mu_\pi$, and transition matrix $P$ and
+Another possible setting for analysis is the ``finite sample set": first, a trajectory of length $N$ is drawn from an MDP following Markovian sampling and forms dataset $\mathcal{D} = \{(s_t, a_t, r_t, s_{t+1})\}_{t=1}^N$.
+Then TD(0) proceeds by drawing samples from this dataset.
+Note that the definition of the expectation $\E_{s,s'}$ and, consequently, of matrix $A$ will be slightly different in these two settings: in the on-line sampling case probability of a pair of states $s,s'$ is determined by the stationary distribution $\mu_\pi$, and the transition matrix $P$; we define

-In the ``finite sample" case probability of $s,s'$ refers to probability of getting pair of states from one particular data point $t$: $s =s_t, s' = s_{t+1}$, and matrix $A$ is defined as:
+In the ``finite sample" case, the probability of $s,s'$ refers to the probability of getting a pair of states from one particular data point $t$: $s =s_t, s' = s_{t+1}$, and the matrix $A$ is defined as:

 Likewise, the definition of $\bar{g}(\theta)$ differs between the MDP and dataset settings, since that definition involves $\E_{s,s'}$ which, as discussed above, means slightly different things in both settings.